domenicosolazzo/awesome-okr/README.md

 - [How google sets goals objectives and Key results](https://www.gv.com/lib/how-google-sets-goals-objectives-and-key-results-okrs): The most famous video on OKR by Rick Klau@Google
 - [The Executioner's Tale](https://vimeo.com/86392023): The Executioner's tale by Christina Wodtke
 - [Warm Gun Talk](http://eleganthack.com/my-warm-gun-talk-on-okrs/): Another talk about OKR by Christina Wodtke

+## Books

+- [Measure What Matters](https://www.whatmatters.com/book): A handbook for setting and achieving audacious goals by John Doerr.

 ## Articles